turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_access_token.md

 # Table: launchdarkly_access_token

-Access tokens are long-term credentials for an user.
+Access tokens are long-term credentials for a user.
 The personal access token or service token are used to authenticate with LaunchDarkly.

 ## Examples